steel-dev/mcp-server/README.md

 ---

 That’s it!
 Once Claude Desktop starts, it will orchestrate the MCP server behind the scenes and let you interact with the web automation capabilities through Steel Voyager.

+For more info on getting set up or if you're having issues, check out the MCP set-up docs: https://modelcontextprotocol.io/quickstart/user

 ## Components